Rupak2pk/FBLA-Coding-and-Programming/FBLA/README.txt

 2. Create and run a server via localhost

-3. Create a database with the desired name.
-Perferably "username".
+3. Create a database with the name "username".

-4. Go to MySQL command line and import the user tables via command line. mysql> use db_name;
+4. Go to MySQL command line and import the user tables via command line. mysql> use db_username;
-	mysql> source backup-username_log.sql;
+	mysql> source /PATH TO FILE/username_log.sql;
-	mysql> source backup-username_users.sql;
+	mysql> source /PATH TO FILE/username_users.sql;

-*db_name would be the name of the database
+*/PATH TO FILE/ is the exact path that the database must use in order to import data.
+It is recommended that the files should be moved to C:/Program Files/MySQL/MySQL Server 5.7/bin/

 5. Open the program file with a code editior program and adjust the "db = mysql.connect()" code written between lines 12-16.
 	-Change "host" to your server host id